➡️ Jump to Recipe ⬅️

 Acorn squash are in season in the autumn months along with spaghetti squash, delicata, butternut, pumpkin, kabocha, etc. The acorn squash are excellent sources of vitamins A and C, minerals, and fiber.
 Plus, they’re delicious!
 They have a silky, buttery, nutty flavor that lends well to roasting.

-The stuffing here includes wild rice, onion and garlic, mushrooms, greens, and optional sausage.
+The stuffing here includes wild rice, some of the scooped out acorn squash, onion and garlic, mushrooms, greens, and optional sausage.
 Did you know that wild rice is actually a species of grass?
 It’s high in protein, minerals, and antioxidants and contains an impressive 10 grams of fiber per cup.
 It’s super tasty and has a slight nutty flavor.
 I included greens here too, because we could all use more greens.
 The stuffing contains an impressive array of nutrients!

 Easy Stuffed Acorn Squash